 Discussion: A system that contains targets MUST support discovery sessions on each of its iSCSI IP address-port pairs, and MUST support the SendTargets command on the discovery session.
 A target MUST return all path information (IP address-port pairs and portal group tags) for the targets for which the requesting initiator is authorized.
-SendTargets command consists of a single Text request PDU.
+A SendTargets command consists of a single Text request PDU.
 This PDU contains exactly one text key and value.
 The text key MUST be SendTargets.
 The expected response depends upon the value, as well as whether the session is a discovery or operational session.
 The value may be All.
 This means the initiator is requesting that information on all relevant targets known to the implementation be returned.
 This value MUST be supported on a discovery session, and MUST NOT be supported on an operational session.
 The response to this command is a text response that contains a list of zero or more targets and, optionally, their addresses.
 Each target is returned as a target record.
-A target record begins with the TargetName text key, followed by a list of TargetAddress text keys, and bounded by the end of the text response or the next TargetName key, which begins a new record.
-No text keys other than TargetName and TargetAddress are permitted within a SendTargets response.
+A target record begins with the TargetName text key, followed by a list of TargetAddress text keys, other than TargetName and TargetAddress are permitted within a SendTargets response.